 You’ll also not want to miss views of Torghatten Mountain, with the distinctive hole in it.
 There is a local legend as to why and how this mountain came to have such a hole.
-Make sure you ask your Coastal Expert about it!
+Make sure you ask your Coastal Experience Team about it!

 We reach Brønnøysund mid-afternoon.
 Explore the bustling marina on a walk along Havnegata.
 In the centre of town is Brønnøy Church: a stone church in the Neo-Gothic style dating back to 1870.

 Our last stop of the day is the cosy fishing port of Rørvik in the picturesque Vikna archipelago.